osmcode/osmium-tool/man/osmium-getid.md

 the **--default-type** option says).
 So "n13 w22 17 r21" will match the nodes
 13 and 17, the way 22 and the relation 21.

 The order in which the IDs appear does not matter.
+Identical IDs can appear multiple times on the command file or in the ID file(s).

 On the command line, the list of IDs can be in separate arguments or in a single argument separated by spaces, tabs, commas (,), semicolons (;), forward